-In Royal Greenwich, early help means:
+In Royal Greenwich, Early Help means:

-- The actions that each and every professional working with children and their parents can take as a single agency to resolve issues and problems - All agencies taking responsibility for the identification of emerging need and the delivery of meaningful, purposeful responses - Taking the initiative to tackle issues and difficulties and resolve problems for children and their parents as early as possible - Bringing together professionals involved with the child, their parents/carers and family who have a role in meeting the child and families' need to agree a coordinated approach when input is required for more than one service - Ensuring children and their parents/carers and families are consulted and engaged in the assessment, planning and review of support - Interventions with children and their families led by those who know them best
+- Any agency that is involved in the family can take action to identify and resolve issues quickly. - All agencies taking responsibility for information sharing, the identification of emerging need and risk and the delivery of meaningful, purposeful responses - Taking the initiative to tackle issues and difficulties and resolve problems for children and their parents as early as possible. - Bringing together relevant professionals and the family quickly, to agree a coordinated plan with involvement of key support and fostering a collective responsibility across all professionals.

+- Making sure children and their parents/carers and families are consulted and engaged in the assessment, planning and review of support - Interventions with children and their families are led by those who know them best